Electric guitars

 What does all this have to do with guitars?
 Crudely speaking, the

-metal strings of an electric guitar are a bit like dynamos.
-Under the
+metal strings of an electric guitar are a bit like dynamos: they make electricity when

-strings, there are two electricity-generating devices called pickups.
+you move them.
+Under the strings, there are electricity-generating devices called

-Each one consists of one or more magnets with thousands of coils of
+pickups.
+Each one consists of one or more magnets with hundreds or thousands of coils of

-flow through the coil.
-The coil is wired up to an electrical circuit
+electric current flow through the wire pickup coils.
+The pickups are hooked up to an electrical circuit

 small electric current and sends it on to a loudspeaker,